arangodb/kube-arangodb/docs/Manual/Tutorials/Kubernetes/README.md

     nodePort: 31529
 ```

-Note that we've chosen a different node port (31529) for this `Service`
+Note that we have chosen a different node port (31529) for this `Service`
 to avoid conflicts with the port used in `single-server-service`.

 ## Where to go from here